| java.lang.Object | ||

 respective size/format), then the frame duration in

-determines the steady state frame rate that the application will
+F determines the steady state frame rate that the application will

-as a repeating request.
+get if it uses R as a repeating request.
 Let this special kind

-of request be called Rsimple
+of request be called Rsimple.

-A repeating request Rsimple
+A repeating request Rsimple can be occasionally interleaved

-by a single capture of a new request Rstall
+by a single capture of a new request Rstall (which has at least

-one in-use stream with a non-0 stall time) and if Rstall
+one in-use stream with a non-0 stall time) and if Rstall has the

 same minimum frame duration this will not cause a frame rate loss

-if all buffers from the previous Rstall
+if all buffers from the previous Rstall have already been

 delivered.